0 Comments

 We stop by their stall every week when we visit the farmer’s market looking for something new to try.
 Brie, cheddars, curds, jack cheeses, swiss, parmesan… They’ve got something for everyone, and their flavors regularly rotate.
 If you want to get an idea of what they have to offer before you make a visit to them at the market, you can visit their website to see pictures and descriptions of every variety that they produce on the reg.

 Morning comes, and the grocery order of the day before is safely stored in my refrigerator.
 The sheer amount of produce and meat that came from local sources is somewhat hard to believe even after a delicious spring and summer farmer’s market season with other vendors in Green Bay.
 Produce with Purpose Farm has a strong variety available for the time of year, and access to humanely raised and butchered meats propelled them up the list of my favorite places to shop in the last month.
-It only made sense that I would eventually set up a farm box pick up, and here we are using it as a challenge opportunity.
-Hi folks, long time no write.
-It’s been a hell of a few months.
-My health is still not quite where I want to be, but I’m very excited about a challenge I issued for myself starting Thursday, April 15th with a big farm box from Produce with Purpose over at Revolution Market in Green Bay.
-I’ve debated for a long time if I should start picking up with them weekly after several pleasant in person visits and their new delivery service through Eat Street, and I woke up on a Sunday morning with a fresh idea: let’s cook and eat local only for one whole week starting with them.
+It only made sense that I would eventually set up a farm box pick up, and here we are using it as a challenge opportunity. |

 The Mission An idea born in Normal, Illinois, Eating Normal hopes to chronicle the eating Experiences of a Red bird.
 Pledge monthly to our patreon!
 Archives